 Wi-Fi problems are frustrating for anyone but they are especially difficult for older people because the fix usually involves the router, which most people never want to touch.
 The blinking lights feel intimidating.
 The password is printed in tiny text on the back.
 And the idea of restarting it feels risky when they are not sure what will happen.

-We regularly visit homes in Ayrshire where the Wi-Fi has not been working for weeks because nobody felt confident enough to restart the router.
+I regularly visit homes in Ayrshire where the Wi-Fi has not been working for weeks because nobody felt confident enough to restart the router.

 What actually helps

 Write the Wi-Fi name and password on a card and stick it near the router.
 Show them how to restart it safely: unplug it, wait thirty seconds, plug it back in.
 Explain that restarting the router does not delete anything or change any settings.
 It just clears small problems that build up over time.
-If the Wi-Fi is weak in certain rooms, that is a placement or range issue and something we can help with on a home visit.
+If the Wi-Fi is weak in certain rooms, that is a placement or range issue and something I can help with on a Wi-Fi visit.

 5. Printers that refuse to cooperate